zeppe-lin/rc/README.md

 - seedrng(8) for seeding the kernel RNG from seed files
 - optional mdadm(1) support to assemble raid volumes
 - optional cryptmount(8) support to parse crypttab(5) file by cryptsetup(8)
-- screen blanking timeout configurable
+- configurable timeout for screen blanking
 - remove rc.fix file

 See git log for further differences.